Sydnor and Manhattan host Sacred Heart

 Fairfield, Connecticut; Sunday, 2 p.m.
 EST

-BOTTOM LINE: Manhattan takes on Sacred Heart after Will Sydnor scored 23 points in Manhattan’s 76-55 victory over the Iona Gaels.
+BOTTOM LINE: Manhattan visits Sacred Heart after Will Sydnor scored 23 points in Manhattan’s 76-55 victory against the Iona Gaels.

-The Pioneers are 4-3 in home games.
-Sacred Heart leads the MAAC with 75.8 points and is shooting 44.8%.
+The Pioneers have gone 4-3 in home games.
+Sacred Heart is first in the MAAC with 15.6 assists per game led by Mekhi Conner averaging 5.8.

-The Jaspers have gone 5-5 against MAAC opponents.
-Manhattan is 4-1 in games decided by 10 or more points.
+The Jaspers are 5-5 in conference games.
+Manhattan is fourth in the MAAC with 33.4 rebounds per game led by Masiah Gilyard averaging 7.3.

-Sacred Heart scores 75.8 points per game, 0.1 more points than the 75.7 Manhattan allows.
-Manhattan has shot at a 44.0% clip from the field this season, 1.3 percentage points fewer than the 45.3% shooting opponents of Sacred Heart have averaged.
+Sacred Heart is shooting 44.8% from the field this season, 1.1 percentage points higher than the 43.7% Manhattan allows to opponents.
+Manhattan has shot at a 44.0% rate from the field this season, 1.3 percentage points fewer than the 45.3% shooting opponents of Sacred Heart have averaged.

+The Pioneers and Jaspers meet Sunday for the first time in MAAC play this season.

-TOP PERFORMERS: Tanner Thomas is averaging 15.5 points and 5.5 rebounds for the Pioneers.
-Anquan Hill is averaging 10.3 points over the last 10 games.
+TOP PERFORMERS: Tanner Thomas is scoring 15.5 points per game with 5.5 rebounds and 1.1 assists for the Pioneers.
+Anquan Hill is averaging 10.3 points and 5.2 rebounds while shooting 49.4% over the last 10 games.

-Sydnor is averaging 15.4 points and 6.4 rebounds for the Jaspers.
-Devin Dinkins is averaging 2.3 made 3-pointers over the last 10 games.
+Sydnor is scoring 15.4 points per game with 6.4 rebounds and 1.2 assists for the Jaspers.
+Devin Dinkins is averaging 14.8 points over the last 10 games.

 LAST 10 GAMES: Pioneers: 4-6, averaging 79.2 points, 34.7 rebounds, 17.2 assists, 7.6 steals and 2.7 blocks per game while shooting 46.1% from the field.
 Their opponents have averaged 76.9 points per game.